bjornarveie/HPX_project/README.md

 #### 17.06.19
 Fixed the make error on HPX.
 I linked to the wrong folder for the new gcc compiler...
 Got another make error, but fixed it by using this command in CMakelists.txt: set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -DBOOST_MATH_DISABLE_FLOAT128").
 So I was able to compile HPX.

+#### 19.06.19
+Made a separate cluster directory and compiled my code inside there.
+Tomorrow I will start the benchmarking on the cluster.